Dirty Genes LLC

 - Processing of Genetic Information.
-When you mail your Saliva Sample directly to our third party laboratory, our third party laboratory will only receive your gender and the Saliva Samples will be identified only by the barcode on the sample kit].
+When you mail your Saliva Sample directly to our third party laboratory, our third party laboratory will only receive your birth sex and the Saliva Samples will be identified only by the barcode on the sample kit.
 Before processing your Saliva Sample, any “sender information” received in a sample kit’s packaging will be discarded by personnel that do not perform testing.
 After processing your information, our third party laboratory will securely send the resulting Genetic Information to Dirty Genes LLC identified by your unique barcode.
-The third party laboratory will destroy your Saliva Sample after the laboratory completes its work, subject to the laboratory’s legal and regulatory requirements.
-Your DNA Sample will also be destroyed, unless you consent to Biobanking and additional analyses.
+The third party laboratory will destroy your Saliva and DNA Sample after the laboratory completes its work, subject to the laboratory’s legal and regulatory requirements.

 - Aggregate and Anonymized Information or De-identified Genetic or Self-Disclosed Information.
 We may share Aggregated and Anonymized Information or de-identified Genetic Information or Self-Disclosed Information with our research partners and third parties as authorized by you when you consent participating in StrateGene Research.
 Certain identifying information, such as your name, will always be removed before making any research public.